DEIB-GECO/genereg/doc/source/tcga.rst

 	* *platform*: number identifying the sequencing platform (either 27 for the 27k probes sequencing platform or 450 for the 450k probes sequencing platform)

-	* *gencode_version*: number representing the version of the GENCODE genomic annotations to use (currently, for assembly GRCh38, versions 22, 24 and 27 are loaded in the GMQL system and can be used in this library.
+	* *gencode_version*: number representing the version of the GENCODE genomic annotations to use (currently, for assembly GRCh38, versions 22, 24 and 27 are available in the GMQL system and can be used in this library.
 As soon as new versions are available in the system, you will be able to use them in this function)

 	* *methyl_upstream*: number of bases upstream each gene TSS to consider for the extraction of methylation sites of interest